This is our guide to living in Taiwan as language learners and culture nerds — after months of living there.

 - Barriers to oblige people to line up

-Read our guide for more – lots of gold in there.
+Read our guide to eating out in Greater China for more — lots of gold in there.

 Secondarily, you can use Google Maps.
-Generally, the most popular spots do have thousands of reviews.
+Sounds obvious, but it’s just different to China where Google Maps doesn’t work.
+Generally, the most popular spots in Taiwan have thousands of reviews.
 The challenge is when you go to a dynamic food district like a night market.
 The Google reviews will be of the night market in general, not of the food stalls.
 So you’ll have to rely on your instincts!

 Finally, you might want to consult local blogs for “must-eat” foods, for whatever city you’re in.

 Languages of Taiwan

 Obviously, people in Taiwan speak Chinese, because they are Chinese.
 Right?
 Right.

 Except it’s slightly different.
 Firstly, the Mandarin is a little different (though totally mutually intelligible.
 Secondly, they use traditional characters in Taiwan, vs simplified.
 And finally, there are other languages spoken in Taiwan — most notably “Taiwanese”.